 The benefits of these practices are outstanding, but it’s not all smooth sailing.
 Automated processes can inadvertently expose sensitive information and intellectual property.

-To use a real-world example, remember the SolarWinds data breach?
-That was a direct result of a CI/CD pipeline attack, where hackers identified a backdoor within the existing network.
+Remember the SolarWinds data breach?
+It was a direct result of a CI/CD pipeline attack in which hackers identified a backdoor within the existing network.
 They used that entry to alter code and send out a poisoned application that stole information from 18,000 clients.

 Had SolarWinds employed significant obfuscation techniques, the unprecedented data breach would likely never have occurred.